cyberomin/cyberomin.github.io/_posts/-tech-at-konga.markdown

 Konga isn’t necessarily an e-commerce company, we’re a technology company that builds tools to facilitate trade and commerce.
 This explains why our mission is *"To be the Engine of Commerce and Trade in Africa."*

 I’ve been asked a couple of times if we are a technology enabled business, short answer: we are not.
 While we started out as an e-commerce retail company, we have since evolved into a platform.
-Calling Konga an ecommerce company is like saying Uber is a Taxi company or AirBnB is a hotel chain.
+Calling Konga an e-commerce company is like saying Uber is a Taxi company or AirBnB is a hotel chain.
 I digress.

 Over the years, we have invested a considerable amount of resources in building solutions like [SellerHQ (marketplace)](https://shq.konga.com/), [KongaPay(Payments)](https://kongapay.com/), [Mercury(logistics software powering KOS Deliveries)](http://kos.ng/), [Community(a forum where buyers and sellers can come together and share ideas.)](http://community.konga.com/), etc.

 > Mission: To be the Engine of Commerce and Trade in Africa

-For a long time, I have been meaning to do this — write about the technology and stack that we use at Konga —  but today, I am actually going to take a stab at it.
+For a long time, I have been meaning to do this&mdash;write about the technology and stack that we use at Konga&mdash;but today, I am actually going to take a stab at it.
 In this post, I will try and explore our stack and the technologies we rely on daily.
 I will do my best to cover both the front facing properties and the things under the hood.

 ### Backend.
 Our most visible property is the Konga.com website(catalogue), for a lot of people, this is their first point of call when trying to interface with Konga.
 The website essentially holds inventories from our merchants.

-The catalogue is powered by a catalogue service — we’re favouring microservices these days — and this service is largely composed of Elasticsearch.
+The catalogue is powered by a catalogue service&mdash;we’re favouring microservices these days&mdash;and this service is largely composed of Elasticsearch.
 We index data into our Elasticsearch cluster from a large MySQL machine from our legacy system.
 The choice of using Elasticsearch was a no brainer as it offers a lot of benefit out of the box.
 Its highly available, multitenancy, full-text search engine coupled with its schema-free data structure makes it an ideal candidate for a catalogue service.

 Elasticsearch allows us build faceting into our catalogue(UI) with ease, this is made possible by Elasticsearch’s awesome aggregation feature.
-Aside from faceting, Elasticsearch gives us the power to build autocomplete functionality for search queries and also do other interesting things like term/word suggestions — “did you mean” — when a user enter’s a wrongly spelt word.
+Aside from faceting, Elasticsearch gives us the power to build autocomplete functionality for search queries and also do other interesting things like term/word suggestions&mdash;*“did you mean”*&mdash;when a user enter’s a wrongly spelt word.
 This really improves the overall user experience.

 ### Logging and Monitoring
 Logging is at the core of every service that we build at Konga, they give us a window into what’s happening at every point in time.
 Data is collected and indexed at near real-time into an ELK(Elasticsearch Kibana Logstash) stack for future search and analysis.